Obduction: Interference of a spreading ridge and a subduction zone

-In the situation where a spreading ridge approaches a subduction zone, the ridge collides with the subduction zone, at which time there will develop a complex interaction of subduction-related tectonic sedimentary, and spreading-related tectonic igneous activity.
+In the situation where a spreading ridge approaches a subduction zone, the ridge collides with the subduction zone, at which time there will develop a complex interaction of subduction-related tectonic sedimentary rock and spreading-related tectonic igneous activity.
 The left-over ridge may either subduct or ride upward across the trench onto arc trench gap and arc terranes as a hot ophiolite slice.

-These two mechanisms are shown in figure 2 B and C. Two examples of this interaction of a ridge colliding into a trench are well documented.
-The first one is the progressive diminution of the Farallon plate off California.
-Ophiolite obduction by the above proposed mechanism would not be expected as the two plates share a dextral transform boundary.
-However, the major collision of the Kula/Pacific plate with the Alaskan/Aleutian resulted in the initiation of subduction of the Pacific plate beneath Alaska, with no sign of either obduction or indeed any major manifestation of a ridge being “swallowed”.
+A potential example is the progressive diminution of the Farallon plate off California.
+Ophiolite obduction would not be expected as the two plates share a dextral transform boundary.
+However, the major collision of the Kula/Pacific plate with the Alaskan/Aleutian resulted in the initiation of subduction of the Pacific plate beneath Alaska, with no sign of either obduction or indeed any major manifestation of a ridge being "swallowed".

-Obduction from rear-arc basin
+Rear-arc basin

-Dewey and Bird suggested that a common form of ophiolite obduction is related to the closure of rear-arc marginal basins and that, during such closure by subduction, slices of oceanic crust and mantle may be expelled onto adjacent continental forelands and emplaced as ophiolite sheets.
+Dewey and Bird suggest that a common form of ophiolite obduction is related to the closure of rear-arc marginal basins and that, during such closure by subduction, slices of oceanic crust and mantle may be expelled onto adjacent continental forelands and emplaced as ophiolite sheets.
 In the high heat-flow region of a volcanic arc and rear-arc basin the lithosphere is particularly thin.

 This thin lithosphere may preferentially fail along gently dipping thrust surface if a compressional stress is applied to the region.
-Under these circumstances a thin sheet of lithosphere may become detached and begin to ride over adjacent lithosphere to finally become emplaced as a thin ophiolite sheet on the adjacent continental foreland.
+Under these circumstances, a thin sheet of lithosphere may become detached and begin to ride over adjacent lithosphere to finally become emplaced as a thin ophiolite sheet on the adjacent continental foreland.
 This mechanism is a form of plate convergence where a thin, hot layer of oceanic lithosphere is obducted over cooler and thicker lithosphere.

-Obduction during continental collision
+Continental collision

-As an ocean is progressively trapped in between two colliding continental lithospheres, the rising wedges of oceanic crust and mantle rise are caught in the jaws of the continent/continent vise and detach and begin to move up the advancing continental rise.
+As an ocean is progressively trapped in between two colliding continental lithospheres, the rising wedges of oceanic crust and mantle rise are caught between the continental plates and detach and begin to move up the advancing continental rise.
 Continued convergence may lead to the overthrusting of the arc-trench gap and eventually overthrusting of the metamorphic plutonic and volcanic rocks of the volcanic arc.

 Following total subduction of an oceanic tract, continuing convergence may lead to a further sequence of intra-continental mechanisms of crustal shortening.
 This mechanism is thought to be responsible for the various ocean basins of the Mediterranean region.
-The Alpine belt is believed to register a complex history of plate interactions during the general convergence of the Eurasian plate and African plates.
+The Alpide belt is believed to register a complex history of plate interactions during the general convergence of the Eurasian and African plates.